-Whereas, the Sustainability Commission does not anticipate being able to review a draft CESMP (which will be prepared by a contractor with oversight from County staff) until 2023, and the Sustainability Commission recommendations to the BOCS will be developed shortly after that.
-Meanwhile, the BOCS will be making decisions on many land use, housing, and infrastructure (water, transportation, energy) issues that could significantly affect GHG emissions, energy use, and climate resilience.
+Whereas, the Sustainability Commission does not anticipate being able to review a draft CESMP (which will be prepared by a contractor with oversight from County staff) until 2023, and the Sustainability Commission recommendations to the BOCS will be developed shortly after that, in the meantime, the BOCS will be making decisions on many land use, housing, and infrastructure (water, transportation, energy) issues that could significantly affect GHG emissions, energy use, and climate resilience.
 Many of the policies required to attain the goals of the climate mitigation and resilience resolution are likely to take years to take effect.

 June 1, 2022 Regular Meeting Res.
-No. 22-001 June 1, 2022 Regular Meeting Res.
 No. 22-001 Page Two